tjjaramillo/Drug-Trial-Analysis/README.md

 * Calculated the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
 Plotted the linear regression model on top of the previous scatter plot.

 * Looked across all previously generated figures and tables to write observations or inferences that can be made from the data.
 Included these observations at the top of notebook.

+## Final Observations & Insights

+* Overall, it is clear that Capomulin is a viable drug regimen to reduce tumor growth.

+* Capomulin had the most number of mice complete the study, with the exception of Remicane, all other regimens observed a number of mice deaths across the duration of the study.

+* There is a strong correlation between mouse weight and tumor volume, indicating that mouse weight may be contributing to the effectiveness of any drug regimen.

+* There was one potential outlier within the Infubinol regimen.
+While most mice showed tumor volume increase, there was one mouse that had a reduction in tumor growth in the study.